Close

 Step 1: Make sure your Moza wheelbase and any peripherals that come with it, are all connected to your PC or USB on the wheelbase itself, such as your pedals, handbrakes or shifters.

-Moza Pit House Software (Base Settings for All)
+Moza Pit House Software (Advanced Settings for All)

-Set these in your Moza software through the basic and advanced settings before launching iRacing, recommended for all three models:
+Set these in your Moza software through the advanced settings before launching iRacing, recommended for all three models:

 SettingsRecommended Value

-Mechanical Friction20% (add only if you want more weight)
+Natural Friction40% (add more if you want more weight)

 iRacing In-Game Settings (Per Wheel Base)